Temporal Key Integrity Protocol: NOMORE attack

 In 2015, security researchers from KU Leuven presented new attacks against RC4 in both TLS and WPA-TKIP.
 Dubbed the Numerous Occurrence MOnitoring & Recovery Exploit (NOMORE) attack, it is the first attack of its kind that was demonstrated in practice.
 The attack against WPA-TKIP can be completed within an hour, and allows an attacker to decrypt and inject arbitrary packets.

 Legacy

 ZDNet reported on June 18, 2010, that WEP & TKIP would soon be disallowed on Wi-Fi devices by the Wi-Fi alliance.

 However, a survey in 2013 showed that it was still in widespread use.

+The IEEE 802.11n standard prohibits the data rate exceed 54 Mbps if TKIP is used as the Wi-Fi cipher.